-GCSEs, A Levels and university exams are definitely some of the most stressful times for your teenagers.
+GCSEs, A Levels and university exams are definitely some of the most stressful times in a teenager's lilfe.

 "A relaxed, encouraging attitude in which you show support is probably the best approach"

 Not only do they have to remember hundreds of facts, figures and dates, but they've also got to work on their question-answering technique and deal with the building anxiety as exam season edges closer and closer.

 So when it comes to getting the best mark they can, revision is key - and it's also something which you, as a parent, can help them with.

 York Notes consultant Mike Gould says: "Schools and teachers, quite understandably, often stand or fall on their exam results and this can transfer itself to students.